euwbah/SPcore/README.md

-> Just an abandoned school assignment where we did mobile application development, reverse engineering, and ended up contributing to an open source project :P
+> Just an old school assignment where we did mobile application development, reverse engineering, and ended up contributing to an open source project :P

 -----